SuomiKP31/Rain4Unity/README.md

 # Reference

 Mostly I composed the noises following the components from this [Blog](https://blog.audiokinetic.com/fr/generating-rain-with-pure-synthesis/).
-The raindrop part is an improved version of Shaokang Li's (raindrop generator)[raindrop generator].
+The raindrop part is an improved version of Shaokang Li's [raindrop generator](https://github.com/747745124/Raindrop-Generator).
 Overall, I like it.
 I listen to it when I sleep.

 # Demo